Vladkarok/zabbix/templates/OS/Linux/Linux CPU per core by Zabbix agent/README.md

 ## Configuration

-> Zabbix should be configured according to the instructions in the [Templates out of the box](https://www.zabbix.com/documentation/current/en/manual/config/templates_out_of_the_box) section
+> Zabbix should be configured according to the instructions in the [Templates out of the box](https://www.zabbix.com/documentation/current/en/manual/config/templates_out_of_the_box) section.

+Download and import these templates to your zabbix server.
 ## Setup

 Zabbix agent required.
 No additional configuration.